 In 2014, when I was working at Twitter, I wrote a blog post called Nobody Is That Busy.
-At the time, I felt there was an epidemic of “crazy busyness”—of which I was very much part but was wanting not to be.
+At the time, I felt there was an epidemic of “crazy busyness”—of which I was very much a part, but was not wanting to be.

 Recently, I was working with a CEO (we will call her Beth) who told me how stressed out she was every Sunday afternoon because she had to prepare for the week ahead and, specifically, for the Monday morning staff meeting.
 Silicon Valley weekends are commonly 1.5 days long.
 The workweek starts Sunday afternoon with emails flying back and forth across the Bay Area.
 I asked Beth if there was any reason that she had to have that meeting on Monday morning.
 Turns out, there were several.
 Here’s what Beth said: